vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

 1. [Verify](../../connect/kubectl) that you can connect to the cluster via `kubectl`.

-   To connect, use the cluster configuration file (kubeconfig) downloaded from the VK Cloud personal account.
+   To connect, use the cluster configuration file (kubeconfig) downloaded from the VK Cloud management console.

 1. Make sure the add-on is available and working.
 To do this, [access the Grafana web interface](../../monitoring#using_grafana).